131/libcloudfs/README.write.md

 # About seqwritehttp

 SeqWriteHTTP is the dedicated module that power cloudfs capability to create & store new content.
-All files metadata update (create/touch/unlink) are handled by sqlfsn yet, pushing immutable content to a openstack swift designed cas is no easy task.
+All files metadata update (create/touch/unlink) are handled by sqlfs yet, pushing immutable content to a openstack swift designed cas is not an easy task.

 # Motivation